-In 2019 AFAP Tanzania and AFAP Nigeria received funding from AFFM through AfDB to implement the Africa Fertilizer Financing Mechanism (AFFM) Grant to Enhance Fertilizer Importation and Distribution Capacity in Tanzania and in Nigeria.
-This was two years project with extension of one year.
+In 2019 AFAP Tanzania received funding from AFFM through AfDB to implement the Africa Fertilizer Financing Mechanism (AFFM) Grant to Enhance Fertilizer Importation and Distribution Capacity in Tanzania.
+The project also have the credit guarantee component which was used to guarantee fertilizer importer and manufacturer to extent the fertilizer credit to hub agro dealers.
+This was two years project with extension of one year